nordqvig/SMPE_Georgios_Public/README.md

   - Proposing a better representation (hand-drawing is fine) that passes the checklist.
 - :white_check_mark: Report this work for at least 3 figures on you github/gitlab project.
 - MOOC: Complete exercise 5 of module 2 (Challenger).
 Write a short text explaining what is good and wrong about this document (you may want to provide an updated version of the notebook) and upload on your github/gitlab space.

+15/10-2024: Made a private GitHub account (this one) and started working here instead because enterprise repositories were readable by kth only.